-The Analysis of Impediments was updated in 2013 and the City is reviewing relevant information to prepare for the new requirements.
-During the 2015 program year, the CDD staff partnered in fair housing activities via the Legal department.
+The Analysis of Impediments was updated in 2013 and during the 2016 program year staff worked through the Assessment of Fair Housing, which is due to HUD by November 1, 2017.
+During the 2016 program year, the CDD staff partnered in fair housing activities via the Legal department.
 CDD staff also provided information at a Housing Information Fair which showcased the programs that the department is able to administer with CDBG and HOME funds as well as provided information and staff for questions and issues related to Fair Housing.
+In addition to those activities, numerous public meetings and information sessions were provided for the Assessment of Fair Housing.
+In 2017 the City of Lawrence celebrated 50 years of their Fair Housing ordinance, so the program year was full of unique and educational presentations.